martinvirtel/starter-ec2/README.md

 and

-`bin/initialize.sh` on the remote server
+`bin/initialize.sh` on the remote server.
+You will get Ubuntu 16.04 with docker, make and awscli